CFO Wiki

 SaaS Cohort Analysis Explained

-TL;DR: Cohort analysis is how you see whether your SaaS business is actually improving over time or just growing by throwing more money at acquisition.
+Cohort analysis is how you see whether your SaaS business is actually improving over time or just growing by throwing more money at acquisition.
+For subscription businesses, especially SaaS, cohort analysis is essential for understanding true SaaS growth—helping you look beyond simple revenue increases to see how customer retention, net revenue retention, and other key metrics drive durable success.
 By grouping customers by signup date and tracking their behavior over months, you can spot problems like degrading retention, identify which acquisition channels bring better customers, and forecast revenue with actual data instead of wishful thinking.
 Most companies track aggregate metrics that hide critical trends.
-Cohort analysis reveals the truth.
+Cohort analysis reveals the truth, providing a deeper understanding of your customers’ journeys.

 Why Aggregate Metrics Lie to You